Some kids have trouble saying certain sounds or words. This can be frustrating

 Don't worry, it's not like a test in school that's going to affect your report card.

 This test is a way of finding out what types of speech problems a kid has.
-The kid

-That means copying the way the therapist moves the lips, mouth, and tongue
+means copying the way the therapist moves the lips, mouth, and tongue

 to make the right sound.